Energetic Ion Composition as a Means of Investigating the Physical Origins of Alpha Particle Heavy Magnetic Switchbacks: Data and Methodology

+where applicable to determine the shocks associated with a CME or high-speed stream.
+In these equations, $\rho$ is the density, $v_{n}$ is the velocity component of the plasma perpendicular to the shock, $v_{t}$ is the velocity component of the plasma tangential to the shock, $p$ is the plasma pressure, $\mu_{0}$ is the vacuum permittivity, $B_{n}$ is the magnetic field component of the plasma perpendicular to the shock, $B_{t}$ is the magnetic field component of the plasma tangential to the shock, and $\gamma$ is 5/3.

-Although the definition of switchbacks is not precisely agreed upon, for the purpose of identifying switchbacks in our study, we adopted the following criteria {in order that we do not omit important physics by being overly broad.} The R-component of the magnetic field in the RTN coordinate system changed polarity for a duration of at least 10~seconds, but not more than 3~hours.
-Further, all switchbacks identified must contain a change in polarity for at least two components of the magnetic field in the RTN coordinate system, including the R component for the duration of the switchback, and to return to the original orientation at the end of the switchback event.
-Examples of switchbacks we identified are shown in Figure~\ref{fig:switchback}, which displays the magnetic polarity changes alongside the proton and alpha particle flux over a set time scale.
-Different energy levels are depicted with different colors.
-All EPi-Lo particle flux data in Figure~\ref{fig:switchback} is displayed on a symmetric log scale as to show deviations significant from the background radiation.
+Although the definition of switchbacks is not precisely agreed upon, for the purpose of identifying switchbacks in our studies, we adopted the following criteria.
+The R-component and at least one other component of the magnetic field in the RTN coordinate system changed polarity for a duration of at least 5~minutes, but not more than 3.5 hours.
+This duration was chosen to ensure stability of the switchbacks, and to more reliably ensure correlation with other types of solar activity compared to shorter duration switchbacks \citep{Horbury2023}.
+Further, the polarity reversal must meet the criterion such that the magnetic field components that comprise the event switch direction such that the normalized deflection measure \( z > 0.5\) where the equation for \( z \) is